VulcanJS/vulcan-docs/source/fragments.md

 Note that you can replace both “regular” fragments and sub-fragments.

+## Default Fragments

+Every collection automatically gets a default fragment associated with it called `FooDefaultFragment` (for example `PostsDefaultFragment`).

+This default fragment simply contains all fields where `viewableBy` is defined (in other words, all public fields).
+Note that it **does not** follow field resolvers, meaning that the default fragment will e.g. include `userId` but not `user`.

 #### Alternative Approach

 You can use standard Apollo fragments at any point in your Vulcan app (passing them as `fragment` instead of `fragmentName`), but be aware that you will lose the ability to extend and replace fragments.
 You will also need to  [manually specify](http://dev.apollodata.com/react/fragments.html#reusing-fragments) sub-fragments.